FA Cup Betting Guide 2020 / 2021

 - Wanderers and Blackburn Rovers both won the trophy three times consecutively, which is a record

-- Arsenal and Manchester United share the honour of appearing in more finals than any other team
+- Arsenal have the honour of appearing in more finals than any other team

 - Leicester City are what you might term the ‘unluckiest’ team, having made the final more times without winning it than any other team

 - Wanderers, on the other hand, appeared in five finals between 1872 and 1878 and never lost

 - Bolton Wanderers and West Ham United share the dubious distinction of having conceded the most goals in a final without winning: 3 apiece

 - Everton and Manchester United share the equally dubious of honour of having lost more finals than any other team at 8 each